Skip to main content

 Subscription pricing makes sense when there is ongoing compute to pay for: cloud inference, model hosting, team servers.
 Cursor and Copilot are sending your code to their infrastructure on every keystroke.
 That costs money, and they pass it on.

 Local-first changes the equation.
 When the model runs on your machine, the provider has no ongoing compute cost per user.
 The marginal cost of one more user is effectively zero.
-That is why one-time pricing is sustainable, and why Bodega One can offer it while subscription tools cannot.
+That is why one-time pricing is sustainable, and why Bodega One Code can offer it while subscription tools cannot.

 You bring your own LLM.
 If you want cloud inference, you use your own API key: Anthropic, OpenAI, whoever.
 The costs go directly to the provider.
 No markup, no intermediary, no monthly gate.